quixio/quix-samples/python/destinations/streamlit/README.md

-# Streamlit Dashboard
+# Streamlit

-This is an example of how to run a real time Streamlit dashboard within Quix
+[This project](https://github.com/quixio/quix-library/tree/main/python/destinations/streamlit){target="_blank"} is an example of how to run a real time Streamlit dashboard within Quix

-## Requirements
+## How to run

-Deploy the `Demo Data` source from the Quix library.
-This will stream Codemasters&reg; F1&reg; 2019 telemetry data into a topic called `f1-data`
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Setup & deploy` on the library item, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables